 Tattoo Ideas: Symbols of Growth, Change, New Beginnings

 She was right.
 I often look back to that time and think to myself, If only I could go back to that moment when the road first forked, maybe I could rewrite destiny.
 Despite that fleeting, fanciful thought, I firmly believe that destiny needs no rewriting.
 The decisions I made were the ones that needed making, and everything that happened did so because at some point before birth, I must have decreed that it needed to occur.
-I don't necessarily need a tattoo to mark that time of transition--I gave myself enough scars over those long-ago years to prove it.
-But in return, I have the wisdom and knowledge that only comes through struggle and survival, and for the rest of my life I will have the strength of one who endures.
+I don't necessarily need a tattoo to mark that time of transition—I gave myself enough scars over those long-ago years to prove it.
+But now I have the wisdom and knowledge that only comes through struggle and survival, and for the rest of my life I will have the strength of one who endures.

 Phoenix Tattoos: Symbol of Rebirth

-The Phoenix is a mythological bird that symbolizes rebirth and renewal.
-With a colorful plumage and a tail of many colors, the Phoenix is destined to live 500-1,000 years.
+The phoenix is a mythological bird that symbolizes rebirth and renewal.
+Usually depicted with a colorful plumage and a tail of many colors, the phoenix is destined to live 500-1,000 years.
 At the end of its life, it builds a nest around itself which then ignites into flames.
 The bird burns, right along with the twigs, and nothing but ashes remains.

 Caterpillar and Butterfly Tattoos: Symbols of Transformation

-Ouroboros Tattoos: Symbol of Re-Making
+Ouroboros Tattoos: Symbols of Re-Making

-The Ouroboros is an ancient Greek symbol derived from the Greek word oura, meaning "tail," and boros, meaning "eating."
-Translation: "He who eats the tail."
-It is usually depicted as a serpent or a dragon, arched in a circle and eating its own tail.
-The Ouroboros is symbolic of the cyclical nature of all things.
+Even abstractly, from a distance, the ouroborus design looks like an unending "O" or a mysterious 0.
+The ouroboros is symbolic of the cyclical nature of all things.
 We are constantly redefining and re-creating ourselves, we are eternally returning.
 We have to devour and absorb the past in order to learn from it, move past it, and evolve.

 Red-Breasted Robin Tattoos: Symbol of Growth